tddapps/blog/_posts/2017-03-28-coreos-installation-on-kvm.md

 ### [kvm-automation](https://github.com/camilin87/kvm-automation) caveats
 - Supports only CoreOS and Ubuntu
-- Designed to use exclusively bridge network adapters
+- Designed to use exclusively bridge network adapters using DHCP
 - Does not allow guest customization through the [`cloud-config.yml`](https://coreos.com/os/docs/latest/cloud-config.html)
-- If a mac address is not specified it will use the same default every time
 - Deletes pre-existing machines with the specified name